jhashuva/playwithpython.github.io/index.md

 [Shallow copy and Deep copy](copying.md)

-Created and crafted with :love: by Joshua
+Created and crafted with :heart: by Joshua